Let us help you now.

 Seeking medical attention also provides important documentation that may be useful in your dog bite case.
 That’s why seeing your doctor is recommended, even if you don’t think your dog bite injury requires it.

-Dog Owners’ Liability
+Understanding Dog Owners’ Liability

 Strict liability statutes hold the dog’s owner liable even if they claim not to know that the dog was aggressive.
 Prior knowledge is considered irrelevant and does not stop an injured person from filing a dog bite lawsuit.